Introduction: Strategic Diplomacy Amidst Global Trade Shifts

 National Stability, International Opportunity

 Vietnam’s value proposition extends well beyond labor cost advantages.
 International investors are drawn by the country’s political stability, youthful and skilled workforce, and strategic location in Asia.
 Its advanced industrial parks and growing network of free trade agreements further enhance its competitiveness.
-The government continues to implement forward-looking policies, including:- Expanding imports of US goods, from aircraft and agriculture to clean energy.

 - Strengthening enforcement against transshipment and trade fraud.